Day of the Three Kings (January 6): Family Traditions at Mexican Bakeries

 El Globo

-The classic Mexico City bakery chain.
-Multiple locations, traditional rosca, the rosca every Mexican grandmother defaults to.
-Affordable and reliable.
+The classic CDMX chain.
+Multiple locations, traditional rosca, the one every Mexican grandmother defaults to.
+Affordable, reliable, no fuss.

 Pasteleria Ideal

-The historic downtown bakery, founded 1927.
+The historic downtown spot, founded 1927.
 The window displays during rosca season are works of art - giant roscas the size of bicycle wheels.
-Cash only, prepare for lines on January 5.
+Cash only.
+Lines on January 5 are real, get there early.

 Panaderia Rosetta

-The trendy contemporary version of the rosca - artisan flours, less candied fruit, more flavor depth.
-Located in Roma.
+The trendy contemporary version - artisan flours, less candied fruit, more depth.
+Roma.
 Sells out by 11 am on January 5 and 6.
+Don't sleep on it.

 Maque

 Coyoacan classic.
-Pretty rosca, family-friendly cafe to eat it in with hot chocolate.
+Beautiful rosca, family-friendly cafe to eat it in with hot chocolate.
+My pick if you have little ones.

 El Molino del Pueblo